kablamo/vim-git-log/README.md

     Css tweaks.
     root/html/calculator/realCost.tt

+Here are some commands you can use in the browser:

+   <cr>  View the side by side diff of any file by putting your cursor on that
+         line and typing `d` (for diff).

+   d     This has the same behavior as `<cr>`.

+   n     Move your cursor to the first filename in the next commit.

+   N     Move your cursor to the first filename in the previous commit.

-You can view the side by side diff of any modified file by putting your cursor on that line and typing `d` (for diff).
-To exit out of the diff and return to the 'GitLog' window, type `q`.
+To quickly exit out of the diff and return to the 'GitLog' window, type `q`.

-How to use :Ribbon
+Ribbon
 -------------

 **First** mark your place with